How do you know if you have a blocked milk duct? And what’s the best way to treat it? Find out everything you need to know here.

-Avoid long gaps between breastfeeds or expressing.
-(NHS Choices, 2016a; International Breastfeeding Centre 2017; Healthy WA, 2018)
+- Avoid long gaps between breastfeeds or expressing.

 Milk blisters or blebs

-Whatever caused your blocked milk duct, it needs relieving as soon as possible or it can lead to mastitis.
+If a blocked milk duct is not cleared, it can lead to mastitis.
 Mastitis is a common condition that makes your breast tissue painful and inflamed.
-It’s most common in mums who are breastfeeding during the three months after their baby is born (NHS Choices, 2016b).
-Symptoms of mastitis include:
+It’s most common in mums who are breastfeeding during the three months after their baby is born (NHS, 2016b) but it can happen anytime.

-Flu-like symptoms like aches, a fever, chills or tiredness.
+- Flu-like symptoms, such as aches, a fever, chills or tiredness.

-For more information on continuing to breastfeed with and treating mastitis, take a look at this article: Mastitis
+As well as trying the above suggestions, your GP might prescribe antibiotics (Jahanfar et al, 2013).
+For more information on continuing to breastfeed with, and treating, mastitis, take a look at this article.

 You might find attending one of our Early Days groups helpful as they give you the opportunity to explore different approaches to important parenting issues with a qualified group leader and other new parents in your area.